ArcBlock/abtnode-docs/src/introduction/abtnode-access/index.md

 ## Install ABT Wallet

-Access to ABT Node is authorized using ABT wallet.
-Thus install [ABT Wallet](https://abtwallet.io) for iOS or Android at [ABT Wallet](https://abtwallet.io). , Open up the app and follow the directions in the app to set up your wallet
+Access to ABT Node is authorized using ABT wallet, ArcBlock’s decentralized identity solution.
+You can access [ABT Wallet](https://abtwallet.io) in either of the following ways :
+- Install the iOS / Android mobile app from [ABT Wallet](https://abtwallet.io).
+- Create your ABT wallet on https://web.abtwallet.io/

 ## Access ABT Node